Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 It was first recorded as a pest of citrus in Queensland and New South Wales in the 1930s.
 During the last decade, it has spread to the Riverina and Sunraysia regions of New South Wales, Victoria, South Australia and the southern parts of Western Australia.

-The citrus gall wasp causes unsightly lumps in citrus trees.
+The Citrus Gall Wasp causes unsightly lumps in citrus trees.
 This is the tree’s reaction to foreign bodies of the wasp larvae, that are incubating in the branch.
 Traditional thinking is that these galls are stressful to the trees.
-It is also believed to create weaker branches and lower the productivity of the trees.
+It is also believed to cause weaker branches and lower the productivity of the trees.

 There are two natural predators of the citrus gall wasp.
 The wasps Megastigmus brevivalvus and M. trisulcus insert their eggs directly into the citrus gall wasp egg.
 There it slowly develops in the host larva, eventually killing it.
 When well established, these wasps can parasitise more than 90% of gall wasp larvae.
 Neither of these natural predators has established populations in Melbourne, to make a significant impact on the gall wasp.